JamshaidAhmedd/Event_Manager/README.md

 - Organiser login protected by a password (`ORGANISER_PASSWORD` env var, default `admin`).
 - Manage site settings, create/edit/publish events and view all bookings.
+- Bookings list is ordered by event date and then by booking ID.
 - Attendees can view published events and book tickets while availability lasts.

 All routes use parameterised queries and server-side validation.
 The interface is styled with Bootstrap and custom CSS located in `public/main.css`.